-by Melinda D. Maryniuk, MEd, RD, CDE
+By Melinda Maryniuk, MEd, RD, CDCES

-Be self-aware.
+- Be self-aware.
 Being able to assess what situations or people or feelings trigger you is the absolute most important first step towards addressing and solving the issue.

-Adjust your environment.
+- Adjust your environment.
 Make the healthy choice the easy choice.
 Small adjustments to your surroundings, including your office or the commute route, can have a big impact to help you make better choices.

 - Plan ahead.
 By planning menus, shopping lists, list of activities if you’re bored and want to eat, and pre-packing snacks, you can reduce the risk of eating too much.